A local campaign has been launched to bid to bring the Gay Games to Brisbane in 2026.

 The event has grown to attract over 10,000 athletes in different sports and tens of thousands of spectators from worldwide.
 The 10th Gay Games was held earlier this year in Paris, France.

-Healthcare worker and athlete Jason Davis is one of the organisers behind the Brisbane 2026 push, and he says the Gay Games would be a perfect fit for the city.
+Healthcare worker and athlete Jason Davis is one of the organisers behind the Brisbane 2026 push.
+He believes the Gay Games would be a perfect fit for the city.

-“Most people would see the Australian way of life as being ideal, and I believe the Queensland way of life is more so,” he told QNews Magazine.
+“Most people would see the Australian way of life as being ideal, and I believe the Queensland way of life is more so,” he told QNews.com.au.

 Davis has competed in the Gay Games before, but due to an injury this year travelled to the Paris Games as a volunteer and a spectator, giving him a different perspective on the event.